-In the heat of the summer, we love to sip cocktails by our swimming pool (and a lot of times in the pool too!) and nothing is as good as a crisp tart drink on ice, especially those cocktails with fresh citrus in them, and this hibiscus cocktail, the Hibiscus Salty Dog, definitely fits the bill!
+In the heat of the summer, we love to sip cocktails by our swimming pool (and a lot of times in the pool too!)
+Nothing is as good as a crisp tart drink on ice, especially cocktails with fresh citrus in them, and this hibiscus cocktail, the Hibiscus Salty Dog, definitely fits the bill!

-Our summer has definitely been a warm one, so our weekends have been spent floating in the pool and entertaining guests who want to seek refuge from the heat in our pool.
-We mentioned that we had made a syrup from some of the hibiscus flowers that decorate our deck and our guests who had never tasted anything with hibiscus were very interested in trying a drink with our hibiscus syrup.
+Our summer has definitely been a warm one, so our weekends have been spent floating in the pool.
+We have been entertaining guests who want to seek refuge from the heat in our pool.
+We mentioned that we had made a syrup from some of the hibiscus flowers that decorate our deck.
+Our guests had never tasted anything with hibiscus were very interested in trying a drink with our hibiscus syrup.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-We figured one of our favorite summer cocktails might be a great way to introduce hibiscus to our friends, so we started with a Salty Dog, which combines grapefruit and vodka on crushed ice to make a crisp, tart cocktail that is very refreshing.
-With this classic drink as a starting point out, we added in some of our hibiscus syrup and changed this drink from a tart drink to a cocktail that plays between sweet and tart.
+We figured one of our favorite summer cocktails might be a great way to introduce hibiscus, so we started with a Salty Dog.
+This cocktail combines grapefruit and vodka on crushed ice to make a crisp, tart drink that is very refreshing.
+With this classic as a starting point out, we added in some of our hibiscus syrup and changed it from tart to a cocktail that plays between sweet and tart.

-We had initially thought that the subtle notes of the hibiscus might be dominated by the fresh squeezed grapefruit juice, but adding the tart citrus juices brought out some floral flavors and strengthened the hibiscus flavors.
+We had initially thought that the subtle notes of the hibiscus might be dominated by the fresh squeezed grapefruit juice.
+But, then we added the tart citrus juices brought out some floral flavors and strengthened the hibiscus flavors.
 The hibiscus syrup is not super sweet and by itself has some tart notes that really work well with the crisp slightly bitter grapefruit.

 Like this recipe?
 Try these below, too!